 Here are the 2 thickeners I use in my yogurt.

 Homemade almond milk has the tendency to separate.
-Arrowroot powder is great to thicken the yogurt and keep the yogurt from separating.
+Arrowroot flour is great to thicken the yogurt and keep the yogurt from separating.
 So disappointing when you end up with a watery mess on the bottom and a custard like yogurt on top.

 You’ve got to keep the milk evenly dispersed.